aaren/thesis/chapters/00-demo.md

 Internal References
 -------------------

-We saw #eq:life in #sec:equations.
+We saw @eq:life in @sec:equations.
 We're now going to look at
-#fig:attr and #fig:div.
+@fig:attr and @fig:div.

 Figures